 My friends and I like to go on vacations together a few times a year, but usually always just to Sonoma for wine tasting.
 This was our first time traveling internationally together and after a busy summer in San Francisco, we just wanted to chill the F out a bit down in Baja California.

-My friend, Amy, found an All-Inclusive deal on Bookit at Pueblo Bonito Blanco, which is part of the Pueblo Bonito Los Cabo hotel family, for just a little over $1000.
+My friend, Amy, found an All-Inclusive deal at Pueblo Bonito Blanco, which is part of the Pueblo Bonito Los Cabo hotel family, for just a little over $1000.
 For four people.
 For three nights.
 That broke down to about $250 per person for the whole trip (not counting flights from San Francisco.)

 *Cue mic drop*